Balvald/ArtemisScannerTracker/README.md

 ## Motivation

-Finally not having to look at the Scanner LEDs in game after returning to a session and wonder "Which goddamn plant was I scanning again?" while being several thousand lightyears away from Sol.
+Finally, not having to look at the Scanner LEDs in game after returning to a session and wonder "Which goddamn plant was I scanning again?" while being several thousand light-years away from Sol.
 And you'll know which plants you've scanned too!
 Sadly that type of information is impossible to get from the Exobiology scanner itself.
 The only thing that it can tell us even despite not telling us _what_ or on which _body_ we last scanned is that the last scan is _incomplete_.
 The horror.
 Damn you Supratech!
-You damn Scoudrels!
+You damn Scoundrels!

-Anyway with this plugin those kind of problems are hopefully becoming a thing of the past for our all most favourite recreational activity of scanning space grass while binging Star Trek TNG I guess.
+Anyway with this plugin these kinds of problems are hopefully becoming a thing of the past for our all most favourite recreational activity of scanning space grass while binging Star Trek TNG I guess.

-Thats the current extent of this little project.
+That's the current extent of this little project.